gadomski/antimeridian/docs/paper.md

 # Acknowledgements

 We acknowledge Rob Emanuele, Tom Augspurger, and Matt McFarland for the technical and financial support they provided us through the Planetary Computer program at Microsoft.
-We would also like to acknowledge our employers, Development Seed and Element 84, who support open source software through direct funding and developer contribution time.
+We also acknowledge our employers, Development Seed and Element 84, who support open source software through direct funding and developer contribution time.